I hope you have an interesting time browsing around and of course you're more than welcome

 to come again, as my door is always open to fellow bunny buddies!

-(just over the NSW boarder) it's merely a 12 minute drive from Calwell or
+over the NSW boarder) it's merely a 12 minute drive to shopping centres such as Calwell or Jerrabomberra.

-now I can grow whatever I like including starting a home orchard and we've already harvested our own hay!
-My daughter
+grow whatever I like, including a home orchard, tending multiple veggie plots and even harvesting our own hay!

 video number 2!
 "Bunny going BOING A BOING"

 * Scroll down to find a story under the Meat Eaters Heading about a bunny munching on a mouse!
 Or another about rabbits suspected of eating birds while residing in an aviary.